dice-group/LIMES/manual/user_manual/running_limes.md

 The following optional command line flags and options are available:

 * `-f $format` sets the format of configuration file.
 Possible values for `$format` are`"XML"` (default) or `"RDF"`
+* `-d $file_path` configure the path for the statistics JSON output file
+* `-1` enforce 1-to-1 mappings, i.e. for each source resource only keep the link with the highest probability
 * `-s` runs the LIMES server
 * `-p $port` used to specify port of LIMES server, defaults to port 8080
 * `-l $limit` limits the number of resources processed by LIMES server to `$limit`, defaults to -1 (no limit).